 There are two things you can do.
-You can water the area where you spread the fertiliser yourself, or you can water when there’s going to be a decent amount of rain.
+You can water the area where you spread the fertiliser by hand or with a sprinkler, or you can wait until there’s going to be a decent amount of rain.
 Water helps dissolve the fertiliser, and allows it to delve deep into the soil.
 Then the microorganisms in the soil breakdown the fertiliser even further so the plants can use it.
 The grass roots soak up all the nutrients and spread it throughout the plant giving it that much needed feed it needs.

 The Suns Job

 Grass is a living plant, and like most plants, it uses the process of photosynthesis to produce the food it needs for daily function.
 Fertilising regularly will keep your lawn at its best health.
 Next the leaf has to convert the fertiliser into energy.
 This is where the sun comes into play.
 Sunshine itself is a form of energy.
 It breaks down nutrients and helps the plant turn it into carbohydrates.
 This then spreads throughout the plant, and it is used as food.